 Yeay for fun and engaging printables!

-Basically, what how does this activity works?
+Basically, how does this activity works?

-Watermelon ABC Matching with Dot Stickers
+About Watermelon Letter Recognition with Dot Stickers

 Oh let me share about the prep work first so that it will be easier to talk about how to play with this.